+Q: What’s easier for you, writing the rough draft or editing?

+A: Definitely the rough draft.
+Rough drafts come out in a rush—you go through and get the story out of your head.
+It can be very stream-of-consciousness, at least for me.
+But that means, when you go back to edit, you find and have to fix, all of the rough spots.

-Q: Who is your favorite character Shadow King and why?
+Q: Do you have a favorite character and why?

 Q: What can you tell us about your upcoming works?

 Q: When do you enjoy doing when you’re not writing?

 A: You’ll probably find me at the barn.
 I love animals.
 I've almost always had cats and dogs for pets.
 We lost our 19-year-old cat a while back, and I still miss her (and her brother).
 One day we'll have another but I'm not ready yet.
 I’ve also ridden horses since I was little.
-Right now I have a 14-year-old mare and get to ride three to four days a week.
-I’ve competed in hunters, jumpers and eventing (but at a very low local level) – I really ride for the enjoyment of spending time at the barn.
+Right now I have a 15-year-old mare and get to ride three to four days a week.
+I’ve competed a little, but I really ride for the enjoyment of spending time at the barn.